bossm747/Innomaestro/README.md

 python maestro-groq.py
 ```

 - SEARCH 🔍

-Now, when it's creating a task for its subagent, Claude Opus will perform a search and get the best answer to help the subagent solve that task even better.
+Now, when it's creating a task for its subagent, Innovate Hub AI Developer will perform a search and get the best answer to help the subagent solve that task even better.

 Make sure you replace your Tavil API for search to work